andock/andock/docs/configuration/andock.md

 | `andock.yml`            | Main configuration file
 | `andock.${branch}.yml`            | Branch specific configuration file (optional)

-To overwrite configuration for a specific environment you can add an branch specific `andock.{branch}.yml`.
+To overwrite configuration for a specific environment, you can add a branch specific `andock.{branch}.yml`.

-For example configure your production domain to the master environment `.andock/andock.master.yml`.
+For example, configure your production domain to the master environment `.andock/andock.master.yml`.
 ```
 virtual_hosts:
   default: